Terms of Use.

 FreightValidated entity has passed legal compliance assessment, has active MC & DOT Authority, meets the minimum requirements of 49 CFR including but not limited to part 390.5T (Principal Place of Business), Complies with Public Law 112-141 (including para 32103(D)(i) regarding disclosure of affiliation with other Operating Authority Certificate Holders and Applicants)and other state and federal regulations.
 The platform will also advise if MC Number is operating as a Broker, Carrier or Both.
 If the Carrier/Broker is “FreightValidated”, the carrier then meets the basic criteria for further carrier safety vetting as appropriate through company compliance protocols.

-Carrier/Broker has active MC & DOT Authority, meets the minimum requirements of 49 CFR, MAP-21, and other local, state and federal regulations.
-Has active Operating Authority and meets minimum verification requirements with local Secretary of State.
+The Carrier/Broker maintains active MC and DOT authority and satisfies the baseline requirements of 49 CFR, MAP-21, and other applicable local, state, and federal regulations.
+The entity also holds active Operating Authority and meets the minimum verification standards with the Secretary of State.

 Additional Review of COI is Recommended